containeroo/renvsubst/README.md

 ## container

 Furthermore, there is a `renvsubst` container available in a minimal form.
 In the `deploy` directory, you can find Kubernetes manifests as examples.
-Please note that as the container uses `scratch` as the "base image," it lacks a shell within the container.
+Please note that as the container uses `scratch` as the "base image," it lacks a shell within the container
 Consequently, input/output redirection will **NOT** work at all.
 Instead, it is necessary to use the `-i|--input` and `-o|--output` options to pass data to `renvsubst`.
 Please refrain from using the `<` and `>` symbols to redirect input/output, as illustrated in the "bad" example.
 Instead, use the "good" example, which employs the `--input` and `--output` options to pass data.

 **bad:**